Detecting the flavor content of the vacuum using the Dirac operator spectrum: Abstract

 \section{Abstract}

-We compute the overlap Dirac spectrum on three ensembles generated using 2+1 flavor domain wall fermions.
-The spectral density is determined up to $\lambda\sim$100 MeV with sub-percentage statistical uncertainty.
+We compute the overlap Dirac spectrum on three gauge ensembles generated using $2+1$-flavor domain wall fermions.
 The three ensembles have different lattice spacings and two of them have quark masses tuned to the physical point.
-We show that we can resolve the flavor content of the sea quarks and constrain their masses using the Dirac spectral density.
-We find that the density is close to a constant below $\lambda\le$ 20 MeV (but 10\% higher than that in the 2-flavor chiral limit) as predicted by chiral perturbative theory ($\chi$PT), and then increases linearly due to the strange quark mass.
-Using the next to leading order $\chi$PT, one can extract the light and strange quark masses with $\sim$20\% uncertainties.
-Using the non-perturbative RI/MOM renormalization, we obtain the chiral condensates at $\overline{\textrm{MS}}$ 2 GeV as $\Sigma=(260.3(0.7)(1.3)(0.7)(0.8)\ \textrm{MeV})^3$ in the $N_f=2$ (keeping the strange quark mass at the physical point) chiral limit and $\Sigma_0=(232.6(0.9)(1.2)(0.7)(0.8)\ \textrm{MeV})^3$ in the $N_f=3$ chiral limit, where the four uncertainties come from the statistical fluctuation, renormalization constant, continuum extrapolation and lattice spacing determination.
-Note that {$\Sigma/\Sigma_0=1.40(2)(2)$ is much larger than 1} due to the strange quark mass effect.
+The spectral density is determined up to $\lambda\sim$100 MeV with subpercentage statistical uncertainty.
+We find that the density is close to a constant below $\lambda\sim$ 20 MeV as predicted by chiral perturbative theory ($\chi$PT), and then increases linearly due to the strange quark mass.
+By fitting to the next-to-leading order $\chi$PT form and using the non-perturbative RI/MOM renormalization, the $\rm SU(2)$ (keeping the strange quark mass at the physical point) and $\rm SU(3)$ chiral condensates at $\overline{\textrm{MS}}$ 2 GeV are determined to be $\Sigma=(265.4(0.5)(4.2)\ \textrm{MeV})^3$ and $\Sigma_0=(234.3(0.5)(25.8)\ \textrm{MeV})^3$, respectively.
+The pion decay constants are also determined to be $F=84.1(1.9)(8.0)$ and $F_0=58.6(0.5)(10.0)$ MeV.
+The systematic errors are carefully estimated including the effects of fitting ranges and the uncertainty of low-energy constant $L_6$.
+We also show that one can resolve the sea flavor content of the sea quarks and constrain their masses with {$\sim10\%-20\%$} statistical uncertainties using the Dirac spectral density.

-\textit{Introduction:}\ {The QCD vacuum includes both quark and gluon.
-A gluon interacts with itself directly, but a quark can only interact with other quarks indirectly through a gluon.
-So a fundamental issue is how a quark's properties depend upon the flavors of virtual quarks in the vacuum. }